KTH Royal Institute of Technology: History

 In 1877, the name was changed into the current one, which changed KTH's status from Institute (institut) to College (högskola), and some courses were extended from three years to four.
 Architecture was also added to the curriculum.

 In 1915, the degree titles conferred by KTH received legal protection.
 In the late 19th century, it had become common to use the title civilingenjör (literally "civil engineer") for most KTH-trained engineers, and not just those who studied building and construction-related subjects.
 The only exception was the mining engineers, which called themselves bergsingenjör ("mountain engineer").
 For a while, the title civilingenjör was equal to "KTH graduate" but in 1937, Chalmers in Gothenburg became the second Swedish engineering college which were allowed to confirm these titles.

 In 1917, the first buildings of KTH's new campus on Valhallavägen were completed, and still constitute its main campus.

 Although the engineering education of the late 19th and early 20th century were scientifically founded, until the early 20th century, research as such was not seen as a central activity of an Institute of Technology.
 Those engineering graduates who went on to academic research had to earn their doctorates, typically in physics or chemistry, at a regular university.
 In 1927, KTH was finally granted the right to confer its own doctorates, under the designation Teknologie doktor (Doctor of Technology), and the first five doctors were created in 1929.

 In 1984, the civilingenjör programs at all Swedish universities were extended from four years to 4.5.
 From 1989, the shorter programs in technology arranged by the municipal polytechnical schools in Sweden were gradually extended and moved into the university system, from 1989 as two-year programs and from 1995 alternatively as three-year programs.
 For KTH, this meant that additional campuses around the Stockholm area were added.

-In the present-day, KTH provides one-third of Sweden's research and engineering education.
-In 2019, there were a total of 13,500 undergraduate students, 1,700 doctoral students, and 3,600 staff members at the university.
+In 2026, KTH provides one-third of Sweden's research and engineering education.

+In 2024, there were a total of 15,200 undergraduate students, 1,551 doctoral students, and 4,117 staff members at the university.